conc1erge/LPHK/README.md

 I (conc1erge) added Midi Fighter 64 support.
 Nothing else.
 Though, it is a quite newbish implementation as I didn't have any prior experience with Python and just trusted my logic.
 (I also have 0 experience in using GitHub, so please bare with me.)

-My scope of the project was for LPHK to recognize the MF64 so I can use it with a web based rhythm game.
+My scope of the project was for LPHK to recognize the MF64 so I can use it with a web based rhythm game called [Pulsus](https://tetrogem.itch.io/pulsus).

 The layout is shifted up by one row, so if you have any existing layouts, you must shift the main pads up by one row!
 ![image](https://user-images.githubusercontent.com/29669519/175805249-255d65b7-bb48-46ab-9547-4865dfd30b12.png)